 MassDOT created the "Municipal Complete Streets Funding Program" in February 2016 to advance its commitment to increase mode shift and provide safe and accessible options for all travel modes for people of all ages and abilities.
-MassDOT is committed to the Complete Streets principles in policy and in practice.
-MassDOT is promoting Complete Streets throughout the Commonwealth through training, design guidance and funding.
+MassDOT is committed to the Complete Streets principles in policy and in practice and provides training, design guidance and funding.
 This UPWP emphasizes efforts that move communities to create Complete Streets policies, prioritize locations, and finalize design and implementation of priorities.
-Currently, 94% of the OCPC member communities have adopted and approved Complete Streets Policies and have achieved Tier 1 Status.
-Several communities, 88%, have approved Complete Streets Prioritization Plans, and thus are Tier 2 Status, and 65% have achieved Tier 3 Status as they have applied for and received funding for implementation of Complete Streets Projects.
+Currently, 65% of the OCPC member communities have achieved Tier 3 Status as they have applied for and received funding for implementation of Projects.
 Information on the MassDOT Complete Streets Program and may be found at: Complete Streets Public Overview.

-This year's UPWP efforts focus on the development of Road safety Audits at multiple locations, the Route 104 Corridor Study (Bridgewater), the Route 3A Corridor Study (Plymouth), the Safe Streets for All (SS4A) Action Plan Support, the BIL Performance Management and related Performance Measures and Target development, continued development of the Regional Travel Demand Model (operation of the Congestion Management Process, operation of the Safety Management System, operation of the Pavement Management System, and the development of the Transportation Improvement Program.
+This year's UPWP efforts focus on the development of the Coordinated Human Services Transportation (CHSTP) Plan, the 2028 Long Range Transportation Plan Phase 1, the Routes 53/139 Corridor Study (Pembroke), Route 80 Corridor Study (Kingston & Plymouth), Performance Based Planning and Performance Measures and Target development, continued development of the Regional Travel Demand Model (operation of the Congestion Management Process, operation of the Safety Management System, operation of the Pavement Management System, and the development of the Transportation Improvement Program.
 Attention is also focused on the regional multi-modal data surveillance program (including counting of bicycles and pedestrians, developing an inventory of gaps in the bicycle network, and developing an index of regional bikeability), maintaining regional databases, adjusting, and amending certification documents as needed, and implementing the management systems.
-OCPC continues to integrate the Geographic Information Systems into various tasks and plans undertaken.
-The safety of our transportation network continues to be a priority, and a key consideration in the selection and prioritization of future projects.
 Tasks within the UPWP are consistent with the goals of the LRTP.
 As an example, the LRTP supports efforts to reduce congestion, improve safety, and develop capital projects that represent an efficient expenditure of public dollars.
 Such efforts are addressed in this UPWP under multiple tasks that include the Management Systems of Congestion, Pavement, and Safety, along with the TIP.

 Public participation continues to be a vital element of the transportation planning process.
 The encouragement of participation and provision of meaningful access to all local citizens in metropolitan transportation planning is one of the most important goals of the "3C" (continuing, cooperative, and comprehensive) process.
-Community and transit representatives of the Old Colony Joint Transportation Committee (JTC) typically meet monthly on the first Thursday to discuss transportation investments and issues of regional importance.
+Community and transit representatives of the Old Colony Joint Transportation Committee typically meet monthly on the first Thursday to discuss transportation investments and issues of regional importance.
 The Old Colony MPO meets several times per year to discuss and coordinate transportation planning issues, and to review and endorse certification documents.
 A Public Participation Program (PPP) was developed to solicit input to the various tasks and programs undertaken.
 This process will continually be reviewed and refined, as necessary.